 With Windows 10 64bit you can also install the Windows subsystem for Linux.
 This let you use a more recent version of astrometry.net, the same as with Ubuntu.

 But this require a 64 bits build of CCDciel because the Linux environment cannot be initialized from a 32 bits program.

-If you want to try the instruction below you have to compile CCDciel for 64 bits from source first.
+If you want to try the instruction below you have to install the 64bit version of CCDciel first.